Is Coconut a Nut?

-There’s also a lot of confusion around the almighty coconut 🥥.
-It’s pretty tricky to classify—it’s sweet and eats like a fruit, but it has a hard outer shell that needs to be cracked open like a nut.
+There’s also confusion around the almighty coconut. 🥥 It’s tricky to classify—it’s sweet and eats like a fruit but has a hard outer shell that needs to be cracked open like a nut.
 It also has the word nut in it.

 So—is it a nut?
 A fruit?
 A seed?
 Can you be allergic?
 Read on to find out!